benwiz/graphics/README.md

 #### Run Locally

-Create and activate a Python2 virtualenv in the root dir.
+Create and activate a Python2 virtualenv in the roobt dir.
 For some inexplicable reason I am getting virtualenv errors when trying to create the virtualenv within the `py-detect-features` dir.
 Nor will `pip install` workin `py-detect-features`.
 I have not dug into this issue but it is probably some sort of weird permissions issue on my fresh install of ElementaryOS.

 ```bash
 virtualenv --python=$(which python2) venv